 - Passion Flower tea

 Research has established a strong connection between the lessening of stress and anxiety and massage.
 Since going to a trained masseuse is not always a ready option, hand massage can be self-administered or by a friend.
 Student’s hands do a lot of work at their keyboards and with their pens.
 Such a workload builds up tension in one’s hand.
 Tension can then spread to the entire body.
 Hand massage can be a quick, inexpensive and easy way to calm test jitters.

 Let Out Some Deep Sighs

 Health experts have long recommended deep breathing to reduce feelings of anxiety and nervousness.
 Slow breathing has been traditionally a way to boost calm.
 Recent research has suggested that controlled sighing along with slow breathing can rapidly release tension in your chest and neck areas.
 Rapid breathing triggers the “arousal” center in the brain, which controls the body’s emergency response system.
-Slow breathing deactivates this response mechanisms.
+Slow breathing deactivates ttheseresponse mechanisms.
 According to one site, sighing: